What are your nicknames?

 Sid, Little Sid or Siddall, Sidders (I won’t disclose the plethora of names I get called by my family!)

-Since moving to San Francisco and joining Purplepatch, I have also picked up Poppy, Poppy Pops and other variations of that theme.
+Since joining Purplepatch, I have also picked up Poppy, Poppy Pops and other variations of that theme, and I have no idea why.

 Where you were born and where you currently live?